ElemelonWind/ElemelonWind/README.md

 <p>Just another cs nerd :)</p>

 ### Hi there 👋
 <p>My name is Cindy and I'm a current undergraduate student studying robotics, computer science, and physics.
 I'm currently conducting research under Professor Tom Shwarz, building radiation-tolerant electronics for the ATLAS experiment at the Large Hadron Collider.
 In my free time, I enjoy coding web apps, reading, playing piano, and working out.
-This summer, I'll be working as a Software Engineering Intern at Appian.
+This summer, I'll be working at Google as part of the STEP internship program.
 Feel free to reach out, or check out my projects and <a href="https://cwyang.dev">website</a>!</p>

 ### Tech & Tools
 ![](https://img.shields.io/badge/OS-Windows-informational?style=flat&logo=Windows&logoColor=white&color=blue)